Technical Information

 Digital (pulse width) modulators are the most efficient (up to 95% efficiency is possible), and can be made smaller, and require smaller and simpler power supplies than comparable analog modulators.
 Pulse width modulators are designed to work into a particular load resistance - the load in this case being the class E RF amplifier.
 The class E amplifier must be operated within certain parameters to properly match the design impedance of the modulator.
 Digital modulators are designed with significant filtering, by the nature of how they work, and therefore can offer better control over the transmitted bandwidth than analog modulators.
 A properly designed and implemented pulse width modulator can produce broadcast quality audio, and the system is widely used in modern AM broadcast transmitters.

-Pulse Width Modulators
+How Pulse Width Modulators Work

 PWM Diagram